AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

    >[!NOTE]
    >
-   >If you are subscribed to Adobe Analytics, but do not see it listed then you should check the [Prerequistes](#prerequisites).
+   >If you are subscribed to Adobe Analytics, but do not see it listed then you should check the [Prerequisites](#prerequisites).

    ![Add an API](assets/integration-analytics-ims-12.png)